 Casa de Paz SLV is not an acute trauma treatment center.
 Please consult your medical doctor & therapist for acute trauma treatment before applying.

-SUPPORT CASA DE PAZ SLV
+CASA DE PAZ SLV

 We are in the process of becoming a nonprofit.
 Estimated cost is $2000.00.
 Our first funding goal is to complete this process & to build a retreat center on our land.
-Total funding start up needs are $505,000.00.
+Estimated funding start up needs are $505,000.00.
 A minimum of $265,000.00 or more for the annual operations.

 Thank you for your generosity & kindness.
 It is greatly needed at this time, as large numbers of refugees flee violence in their countries of origin.
 They are now being released to their sponsors throughout the US.
 These refugees are carrying a heavy burden of trauma from the violence they experienced in their country of origin, their immigration journey & US detention.